 If you are running into 406 errors and would like Mod_secutiry disabled on your account, open a support ticket via the HostPapa Dashboard and inform our support team.
 Note: when you create a ticket regarding a 406 error, you MUST include information on how our tech support team can reproduce the error as well as your IP address.
 (To find out your IP address easily, visit http://whatismyipaddress.com)

 500 Series codes

-The 500 status code, or Internal Server Error, means that server cannot process the request for an unknown reason.
-This most common cause for this error is server misconfiguration (e.g. a malformed .htaccess file).
-However, the error can also be caused by permissions issues as well as memory usage limits caused by content management systems such as WordPress and Joomla.
+The 500 status code, or Internal Server Error, means that the server cannot process the request for an unknown reason.
+The most common cause for this error is server misconfiguration (e.g. a malformed .htaccess file).
+However, the error can also be caused by permissions issues and memory usage limits caused by content management systems such as WordPress and Joomla.

 If you are running into 500 errors, try checking the folders and files permissions, and/or rename the .htaccess file and check the cPanel error log.
 If these options don’t solve your issue, please submit a support ticket.

 502 Bad Gateway